 MAK Center Artists and Architects-in-Residence Program

-The Federal Ministry for Education, the Arts and Culture of the Republic of Austria in cooperation with the MAK Austrian Museum of Applied Arts / Contemporary Art, Vienna, annually awards a total of eight scholarships for residency at the Mackey Apartments, Los Angeles.
+The Austrian Federal Chancellery / Arts Division in cooperation with the MAK Austrian Museum of Applied Arts / Contemporary Art, Vienna, annually awards a total of eight scholarships for residency at the Mackey Apartments, Los Angeles.
 These scholarships are open to free-lance artists, advanced students of architecture ("2.
 Studienabschnitt"), and graduates of architecture immediately after completion of their degree.